aryan68125/nextjs/README.md

 **NOTE:** If you actually want to use an underscore in your url then use "%5F" instead.
 That's just the URL-encoded version of an underscore.
 ### Route groups
 This lets us logically organize our routes and project files without impacting the URL structure.
+Route groups are the only way to share a layout between routes without affecting the url.
+Let's implement authentication routes:
+- Register
+- Login
+- Forgot Password